isabelcrant/isabelcrant/README.md

 # Hi There!

-## I'm Isabel, a fourth-year Architectural Engineering student at UWaterloo
+## I'm Isabel, Architectural Engineering student, aspiring structural engineer, and casual programmer!

 <!--
 **isabelcrant/isabelcrant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.